jsikel/jsikel/README.md

 ## test suites

-Test suites are the base class for groups of test cases.
+Test suites is the base class for groups of test cases.
 The request options and authentication is defined in the test suite.
+Use the `main()` method to run all the test cases in the suite.

 | attributes | description |
 | ---------- | ----------- |